 WATCH: Global’s Paul Haysom lays down the timeline thus far in the investigation.

-It’s been more than two weeks since five-year-old Nathan O’Brien and his grandparents Alvin and Kathryn Liknes were last seen, sparking an Amber Alert.
+It’s been almost three months since five-year-old Nathan O’Brien and his grandparents Alvin and Kathryn Liknes were last seen, sparking an Amber Alert.

-Here’s a look at a timeline of events in the missing persons investigation up to the announcement by police that murder charges in the case were pending.
+Here’s a look at a timeline of events in the missing persons investigation up to the Wednesday court appearance of accused murderer Douglas Garland.